Mutant League Football

 Mutant League Football is a video game that was originally released in 1993 for the Sega Genesis.
-The game was designed using the John Madden Football '93 engine, and features a different take on American football, where it resembles a war as much as a sporting competition.
+The game was designed using the John Madden Football '93 engine, and features a different take on gridiron football, where it resembles a war as much as a sporting competition.

 A year later, the same team applied similar concepts to the sport of ice hockey to create Mutant League Hockey.
 An animated TV series based around the games, Mutant League, aired from July 1994 to February 1996, while a spiritual successor, Mutant Football League was released in 2017.